MooersLab/MooersLab/README.md

 We have developed software tools to ease the writing of PyMOL scripts to make molecular images.
 These tools are available for the top 19 text editors and the Jupyter, Colab, and R Markdown notebooks.
 These text editors can make your work lighter and have many wonderful features, but Emacs is our favorite because, thanks to Emacs Lisp, it is the most customizable text editor.
-However, we caution that one must take a disciplined approach to Emacs, a tinker's paradise.
+However, we caution that one must take a disciplined approach to Emacs because it is a tinker's paradise.

 We often use the web service called *Overleaf* to write manuscripts, grant applications, slideshows, posters, and lab notebooks in LaTeX.
 We spent five years trying the alternative Markup languages.